D-T-Design/dtdesign-proto/README.md

 I will keep track of my work using this repo, if anyone comes across this please review my overall workflow and let me know what I can do better!

+## Update 1/9/21
+Steady updates have been made so far including data structure, skill icons, SEO functionality, and code scalability.
+See commits for progress.

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).